-- 1. These results are provisional and subject to revision. - The break distinguishes between the latest six-week estimates and the earlier period.
-The estimates will be updated periodically.
-Using data from only the most recent six weeks in the model enables us to continue to provide timely results. - 3.
+- 1. These results are provisional and subject to revision. - 2.
+The break distinguishes between the latest five-week estimates and the earlier period.
+The earlier estimates will be updated periodically.
+Using data from only the last five weeks in the model enables us to continue to provide timely results. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - 4.
 Official reported estimates are plotted at a reference point believed to be most representative of the given week.
-Details of which day was used for each week can be found in the dataset that accompanies this bulletin. - 5.
-Modelled estimates include all swab results that are available at the time the official estimates are produced.
-Additional swab tests that become available after this are included in subsequent models, meaning that modelled estimates can change slightly as additional data is included.
+Details of which day was used for each week can be found in the dataset that accompanies this bulletin. - Modelled estimates include all swab results that are available at the time the official estimates are produced.
+Additional swab tests that become available after this are included in subsequent models, meaning that modelled estimates can change slightly as additional data is included. - 6.
+For the modelled estimates, we have included the last five weeks data due to instability in the estimates for the week from 9 to 15 August when there were low numbers of positives.

 The estimates for non-overlapping 14-day periods (which underpin our modelled official estimates) are presented in Figure 2 and the dataset that accompanies this bulletin.
 These 14-day estimates are provided for context.
-While the confidence intervals for these estimates are overlapping, they show a similar trend to the modelled estimates in Figure 1 - that the most recent estimate suggests the number of infections has increased in recent weeks.
+While the confidence intervals for these estimates are overlapping, they show a similar trend to the modelled estimates in Figure 1: that the most recent estimate shows the number of infections has increased in recent weeks.
 The 14-day time periods presented in Figure 2 overlap with those presented in the data tables in our previous publication, so direct comparisons are not possible.

-The percentage testing positive in the latest 14-day period (23 August to 5 September) was 0.10% (95% confidence interval: 0.07% to 0.14%).
+The percentage testing positive in the latest 14-day period (6 to 19 September 2020) was 0.22% (95% confidence interval: 0.18% to 0.26%).

-Figure 2: The weighted fortnightly estimate to 5 September shows an increase in the percentage of people testing positive in England
+Figure 2: The weighted fortnightly estimate to 19 September (which underpin our modelled official estimates) shows an increase in the percentage of people testing positive in England

-Estimated percentage of the population in England testing positive for the coronavirus (COVID-19) by non-overlapping 14-day periods between 3 May and 5 September 2020
+Estimated percentage of the population in England testing positive for the coronavirus (COVID-19) by non-overlapping 14-day periods between 3 May and 19 September 2020

-Figure 2: The weighted fortnightly estimate to 5 September shows an increase in the percentage of people testing positive in England
+Figure 2: The weighted fortnightly estimate to 19 September (which underpin our modelled official estimates) shows an increase in the percentage of people testing positive in England

-Estimated percentage of the population in England testing positive for the coronavirus (COVID-19) by non-overlapping 14-day periods between 3 May and 5 September 2020
+Estimated percentage of the population in England testing positive for the coronavirus (COVID-19) by non-overlapping 14-day periods between 3 May and 19 September 2020

-Source: Office for National Statistics - Coronavirus (COVID-19) Infection Survey
+Source: Office for National Statistics - COVID-19 Infection Survey